Greg Nance

-Greg Nance (born September 29, 1988) is an American politician.
+Greg Nance (born September 29, 1988) is an American politician, businessman, and ultramarathon runner.
+He is a member of the Washington House of Representatives and represents the 23rd district, which encompasses northern Kitsap County.

 Nance is the co-founder and Board Chairman of Moneythink and the founder and former CEO of Dyad Mentorship.
 Nance has received awards for his public service and business leadership, including recognition from the Jefferson Awards for Public Service as a "Globe Changer" in 2011.

 Nance is a long-distance runner, with 44 Fastest Known Time running records, including the speed record for the 86-mile Mount Rainier Sea to Summit run from Puget Sound to the 14,411 ft. summit.
 In 2016, Nance was selected as the Seattle Seahawks "12 Ambassador."
 He was also the face of a Delta Air Lines' Pacific Northwest marketing campaign.

 In September 2023 Nance was appointed by the Kitsap County Board of Supervisors to represent the 23rd district in the Washington House of Representatives, succeeding Drew Hansen.

 Early life and education

 Nance grew up on Bainbridge Island, Washington.
 He attended Bainbridge High School and participated in debate, baseball, basketball, soccer, football, tennis, cross country, and track.
 Nance became a “stand out” runner, “excelling in track."
 He completed his first marathon in college, qualifying for the 2011 and 2012 Boston Marathon.

 He received an appointment to the United States Military Academy at West Point but chose to attend the University of Chicago, after being offered a scholarship.
 During college, Nance worked odd jobs including splitting wood, landscaping, roofing, and painting houses.
 While a junior at the University of Chicago, Nance was elected Student Government President and earned the 2010 Harry S. Truman Scholarship.
 In 2011 Nance earned a Gates Scholarship to the Cambridge Judge Business School.
 While at Cambridge, Nance boxed welterweight for the varsity team.